 We’re happy to welcome Paul Miller to the podcast.
-Paul Miller is the CTO of Battlestar Digital, a boutique-style custom development agency that specializes in WordPress development.
-In this episode, we’ll be covering how Paul got into development, his three rules for outsourcing, and how he finds the developers for Battlestar Digital.
+Paul is the CTO of Battlestar Digital, a boutique-style custom development agency that specializes in WordPress development.
+In this episode, we’ll be covering how Paul got into development, his three rules for outsourcing, and how he finds developers for Battlestar Digital.

 Charles and Paul kick off the podcast geeking out over the name of Paul’s agency, both being huge Battlestar Galactica fans.
 Then Paul confesses that while he’s always had a deep love of programming, he actually spent decades on the business side of corporate America.
 He was reluctant to dive into development full time at first, and considered himself to be a “closet developer” working only with HTML, CSS, and VBA.

 While he’s always been in love with programming, around three years ago he decided to take a course on React, Node, and Express which he was over the moon about.
 After that, he sought out a full-time role in software development and hasn’t looked back since.

 Good communication: the number one rule for outsourcing success is perfecting the art of communicating.
 Be sure to communicate early and often and don’t forget to be persistent.
 Hold 15 minute daily meetings or weekly check-ins to help gauge progress and ensure your project is moving along on schedule.